-It is well-known that ion channel dynamics is crucially important to building the science of living cells.
-Ion channels are especially prominent components of the nervous system.
-Ion channel dynamics have evolved from fundamental discoveries of cellular excitability to a complex, multidimensional field of research that intersects with molecular biology and biophysics.
-In this study, we only model and analyze single ion channel dynamics as a simple solvable system in quantum mechanical theory, which is still far from the complexity of real neural circuits.
-On the other hand, the current observations to the ion channel dynamics in experiments are mainly simulated and explained through the action potential for ion channel clusters.
-The advent of cryo-EM and high-resolution NMR has allowed for the detailed structural analysis of different ion channels in their functional states.
-Optogenetics \cite{TF2021, GGS2022} and chemogenetics \cite{SR2014, Roth2016, CM2018} techniques enable precise manipulation of ion channels in living cells.
-These techniques have improved our understanding of the dynamic role of ion channels in neural circuits.
-We hope that this work based on the underlying quantum dynamics can provide a starting point for quantum mechanics-based description of ion channel dynamics.
+To utilize our quantum mechanical approach within the broader landscape of ion channel research, we note that current experimental observations of ion channel dynamics typically focus on collective behavior in channel clusters.
+The advances in structural biology, including cryo-EM and high-resolution NMR, have enabled the detailed structural analysis of ion channels in various functional states.
+Complementarily, optogenetics \cite{TF2021, GGS2022} and chemogenetics \cite{SR2014, Roth2016, CM2018} techniques enable precise manipulation of ion channels in living cells.
+Additionally, the ion transports in the channel under the THz resonant field have been analyzed theoretically \cite{LCZ2021, HLH2022, LLS2024, SXO2025} and experimentally \cite{LQC2021}, supporting the evidence that the resonance with the selectivity filter enhances the permeation of ions in the channel.
+These techniques have improved the understanding of the dynamic role of ion channels in the neural system.
+We hope that this work, based on the underlying quantum dynamics, can provide a starting point for a quantum mechanics-based description of ion channel dynamics.